lachlanshoesmith/slimcontroller/README.md

 # slimcontroller

-a stupidly simple URL redirection solution
+a stupidly simple URL shortener. or lengthener. redirectioner.

 ## running